 Conflicting emotions are put through the comedic ringer in this swiftly paced sketch comedy show.

-The required materials for Dating: Adults Embracing Failure include:
+The Authorized Materials/Rehearsal Package for Dating: Adults Embracing Failure consists of: